lucee/lucee-docs/docs/04.guides/05.working-with-source/05.building-and-testing-extensions/page.md

 - install Java (Java 11 recommended, Java 14 is the latest version currently supported)
 - install [Apache Ant](https://ant.apache.org/) (add to path on Windows)
-- fork the extension repository on GitHub and check the your forked repository locally
+- fork the extension repository on GitHub and check out a copy of your forked repository locally
-- run `ant` in the root of the repository
+- run `ant` in the root of the checked out folder

-If the extension compiles successfully, a `.lex` file (lucee extension installer) will be produced, usually in the `/dist` or `/target` folder.
+If the extension compiles successfully, a `.lex` file (lucee extension installer) will be produced, usually in the `/dist` or `/target` sub-directory.

 The `.lex` file can then be installed into an existing Lucee installation via the following methods: